tdwg/ac/code/termlist-header.md

 ways to retrieve, attribute and reproduce them.
 This document contains a list of attributes of each Audubon Core term, including a documentation name, a specified URI, a recommended English label for user interfaces, a definition, and some ancillary notes.
-The version shown here was adopted by Biodiversity Information Standards / TDWG at the general meeting in October 2013 and updated in 2021.
 This document contains normative content that may not be changed without due process.

-**Contributors:** Robert A. Morris, Gregor Hagedorn, Annette Olson, Steve Baskauf, Vijay Barve, Mihail Carausu, Vishwas Chavan, José Cuadra, Chris Freeland, Patrick Leary, Dimitry Mozzherin, Greg Riccardi, Ivan Teage, Dan Stowell, Edward Baker
+**Contributors:** Robert A. Morris, Gregor Hagedorn, Annette Olson, Steve Baskauf, Vijay Barve, Mihail Carausu, Vishwas Chavan, José Cuadra, Chris Freeland, Patrick Leary, Dimitry Mozzherin, Greg Riccardi, Ivan Teage, Dan Stowell, Edward Baker, Richard Pyle

 **Creator:** GBIF/TDWG Multimedia Resources Task Group and Audubon Core Maintenance Group

 **Bibliographic citation:** Audubon Core Maintenance Group.
 2021.
 Audubon Core Term List.
-Biodiversity Information Standards (TDWG). http://rs.tdwg.org/ac/doc/termlist/2021-02-01
+Biodiversity Information Standards (TDWG). http://rs.tdwg.org/ac/doc/termlist/2021-10-05

 ## 1 Introduction

 There are a number of documents included in the Aububon Core Standard.
-This document provides details about the terms included in the 2021-02-01 version of the Audubon Core vocabulary.
+This document provides details about the terms included in the 2021-10-05 version of the Audubon Core vocabulary.
 The [Audubon Core Introduction](introduction.md) document provides a brief introduction to the Audubon Core Standard.
 For information about the structure of Audubon Core, see the [Audubon Core Structure](structure.md) document.
 For a more detailed guide to the use of Audubon Core, see the [Audubon Core Guide](guide.md) document.

 ### 1.1 Status of the content of this document